KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 - `-erl_epmd_port Port` Configure a default port that the built-in EPMD client should return.
 This allows the local node to know the port to connect to for any other node in the cluster.

+- `-remsh Node` Starts Erlang with a remote shell connected to Node.
+    If no -name or -sname is given the node will be started using `-sname undefined`.
+    If Node is using long names then you should give `-name undefined`.
+    If Node does not contain a hostname, one is automatically taken from `-name` or `-sname` **Note**
+    Before OTP-23 the user needed to supply a valid `-sname` or `-name` for `-remsh` to work.
+    This is still the case if the target node is not running OTP-23 or later.

 The `erl_epmd` callback API has also been extended to allow returning -1 as the creation which means that a random creation will be created by the node.

 In addition a new callback function called